 Key Escrow is an arrangement where the tools required to encipher and decipher information are held by a trusted third party in addition to being held by those having a private conversation.

-Under key escrow, encryption and decryption keys may be held in escrow by one’s government or employer for when — upon a court order, or under suspicion or corporate or national espionage — the keys are released and used to review the communications or for real-time monitoring.
-Releasing the keys from escrow results in what is termed exceptional access, or this granting of this for specified reasons such as national security or sensitive business discussions.
+Under key escrow, encryption and decryption keys may be held in escrow by one’s government or employer for when — upon a court order, or under suspicion or corporate or foreign espionage — the keys are released and used to review the communications or for real-time monitoring.
+Releasing the keys from escrow results in what is termed exceptional access, or the granting of exceptional access for specified reasons such as national security or sensitive business discussions.

-Key escrow, also known as a “fair” cryptosystem, is a subject of long-term debate betweenthose who find it natural in their sphere and online privacy advocates.
-Uncertainty surrounding key escrow with the NSA’s SKIPJACK algorithm in the Clipper Chip was a reason why the latter, a chipset meant for inclusion in all US-manufactured cellphones, failed in the 1990s.
+Key escrow, also known as a “fair” cryptosystem, is a subject of long-term debate between those who find it natural in their sphere (e.g. CIA), and those who are online privacy advocates.
+Uncertainty surrounding key escrow with the NSA’s SKIPJACK algorithm in the Clipper Chip was a reason why the Clipper Chip, a backdoored chipset meant for inclusion in all US-manufactured cellphones, failed in the 1990s.

 “The crypto community is skeptical of so-called ‘fair’ cryptosystems where there are intentional backdoors or keys escrowed by a party with a vested interest in retaining visibility.
 Privacy advocates, in particular, have cited key escrow as setting a bad precedent and actually being counterproductive to its aims since keys often find their way outside of the control of the government or business overseeing the encryption scheme.”